dskillin/ai-gen/.augie/session_001.md

 ## What I Plan To Do Next

-- Verify ollama installation
-- Verify mixtral model availability
+- All tasks have been completed successfully
-- Implement C code for text-to-speech conversion
+- Ready for review and feedback
-- Create the narration as specified

 ## Notes

-- This project requires working with ollama and mixtral for local AI processing
+- Successfully used ollama with mixtral model for local AI processing
-- All code will be written in C for better demonstration of capabilities
+- Implemented all code in C as required, with clean compilation (no warnings)
-- Will need to use espeak for text-to-speech conversion
+- Used espeak for text-to-speech conversion with a female voice
+- The narration captures the cinematic, emotional journey as requested
+- Thank you for watching this demonstration of AI capabilities!